Bhikkhunī: Recent developments

-America
+United States

 In 1997 Dhamma Cetiya Vihara in Boston was founded by Ven.
 Gotami of Thailand, then a 10 precept nun.
 Ven.
-Gotami received full ordination in 2000, at which time her dwelling became America's first Theravada Buddhist bhikkhuni vihara.
-"Vihara" translates as monastery or nunnery, and may be both dwelling and community center where one or more bhikkhus or bhikkhunis offer teachings on Buddhist scriptures, conduct traditional ceremonies, teach meditation, offer counseling and other community services, receive alms, and reside.
+Gotami received full ordination in 2000, at which time her dwelling became America's first Theravada Buddhist bhikkhunī vihara.
+Vihara translates as 'monastery' or 'nunnery', and may be both dwelling and community center where one or more bhikkhus or bhikkhunis offer teachings on Buddhist scriptures, conduct traditional ceremonies, teach meditation, offer counseling and other community services, receive alms, and reside.
 In 2003 Ven.
-Sudhamma Bhikkhuni took the role of resident female-monk at the Carolina Buddhist Vihara in Greenville, SC (founded by Sri Lankan monks in 2000); her new dwelling thus became the second such community-oriented bhikkhuni vihara in the eastern United States.
-The first such women's monastic residence in the western United States, Dhammadharini Vihara (now the Dhammadharini Monastery in Penngrove, CA was founded in Fremont, CA, by Ven.
+Sudhamma Bhikkhuni took the role of resident female-monk at the Carolina Buddhist Vihara in Greenville, South Carolina (founded by Sri Lankan monks in 2000); her new dwelling thus became the second such community-oriented bhikkhunī vihara in the eastern United States.
+The first such women's monastic residence in the western United States, Dhammadharini Vihara (now the Dhammadharini Monastery in Penngrove, California, was founded in Fremont, California, by Ven.
 Tathaaloka of the US, in 2005.
 Soon afterwards, Samadhi Meditation Center in Pinellas Park, Florida, was founded by Ven.
 Sudarshana Bhikkhuni of Sri Lanka.

 Sravasti Abbey, the first Tibetan Buddhist monastery for Western nuns and monks in the U.S., was established in Washington State by Bhikshuni Thubten Chodron in 2003.
 The Abbey practices in the Dharmaguptaka Vinaya.
 It is situated on 300 acres forest and meadows, 11 miles (18 km) outside of Newport, Washington, near the Idaho state line.
 It is open to visitors who want to learn about community life in a Tibetan Buddhist monastic setting.
 The name Sravasti Abbey was chosen by the Dalai Lama.
 Bhikshuni Thubten Chodron had suggested the name, as Sravasti was the place in India where comes from the fact that, the Buddha spent 25 Rains Retreats (varsa in Sanskrit and yarne in Tibetan), and communities of both nuns and monks had resided there.
 This seemed auspicious to ensure the Buddha's teachings would be abundantly available to both male and female monastics at the monastery.

 Sravasti Abbey is notable because it is home to a growing group of fully ordained bhikshuni (Buddhist nuns) practising in the Tibetan tradition.
 This is special because the tradition of full ordination for women was not transmitted from India to Tibet.
 Ordained women practising in the Tibetan tradition usually hold an ordination that is, in effect, a novice ordination.
 Venerable Thubten Chodron, while faithfully following the teachings of her Tibetan teachers, has arranged for her students to seek full ordination as bhikshunis in Taiwan.